 The Federal Railway Administration categorizes the cause of train accidents into the following groups: track, signal, equipment, human factor and miscellaneous.
 Some examples of these are faulty brakes, mechanical failure of a signal, speeding, a poor decision by an engineer who is fatigued or under the influence.

 Following an accident, the railroad or train company will have investigators, lawyers and experts working to protect their interests.
 So if you or a loved one has been injured in a train accident, it is critical for you to have a team working to protect your interests.
-At the Law Offices of John Day, our award-winning attorneys will investigate your train accident and help you and your family get the compensatory damages and, if appropriate the punitive damages you deserve.
+At The Law Offices of John Day, P.C. our award-winning attorneys will investigate your train accident and help you and your family get the compensatory damages and, if appropriate the punitive damages you deserve.
 We handle all train accident cases on a contingency basis which means we only get paid if we win.

 If you would like to schedule a free, no-obligation appointment, call us anytime at 615-742-4880 or toll-free at 866.812.8787 or simply fill out this form and we will call you.